Informed Hybrid Zonotope-based Motion Planning Algorithm: Introduction

 \section{Introduction}

 Motion planning in robotics requires finding collision-free paths through complex environments.
-Optimization-based methods formulate this as a mixed-integer program (MIP) to encode obstacle avoidance, but solving these programs is NP-hard and generally intractable for real-time use \cite{Ioan2021}.
-This allows for optimal trajectory generation under dynamic and kinematic constraints, but at a steep computational cost: solving the resulting mixed-integer linear or quadratic programs is NP-hard and generally intractable for real-time use on embedded hardware \cite{Ioan2021}.
+A common approach encodes obstacle avoidance using mixed-integer programs (MIPs), which enable optimal trajectory generation under dynamic and kinematic constraints.
+However, solving the resulting mixed-integer linear or quadratic programs remains computationally hard~\cite{Ioan2021}.
 Recent advances have aimed to mitigate this complexity.
-For example, the hybrid zonotope representation of obstacle-free space has been introduced to compactly model nonconvex regions with a combination of continuous and binary variables \cite{Bird2023}.
-By using hybrid zonotopes to encode obstacles within an MPC, one can tighten convex relaxations and exploit problem structure, yielding order-of-magnitude speed-ups in mixed-integer solver performance\cite{Robbins2024}.
-To address these computational challenges, recent works have developed multi-stage Mixed-Integer Quadratic Programming (MIQP) methods that replace direct non-convex computations with structured decompositions.
-These approaches employ custom Branch-and-Bound algorithms integrated with Interior-Point solvers, achieving significant speedups in the optimization process \cite{Robbins2024}.
+For example, the hybrid zonotope representation of obstacle-free space has been introduced to compactly model nonconvex regions with a combination of continuous and binary variables~\cite{Bird2023}.
+By using hybrid zonotopes to encode obstacles within an MPC framework, one can tighten convex relaxations and exploit problem structure, yielding order-of-magnitude speed-ups in mixed-integer solver performance~\cite{Robbins2024}.
+Other works develop multi-stage Mixed-Integer Quadratic Programming (MIQP) methods that replace direct nonconvex computations with structured decompositions, employing tailored branch-and-bound algorithms integrated with interior-point solvers to accelerate the optimization process~\cite{Robbins2024}.
 However, MIQP methods still face fundamental limitations in complex scenarios.
-Consider a vehicle that must optimize not only position and velocity but also acceleration, jerk, and load distribution—resulting in state spaces with dozens of dimensions.
-In such high-dimensional settings, MIQP suffers from the curse of dimensionality: exponentially growing integer variables, massive constraint matrices, and dramatically increased solution times.
-Furthermore, the Branch-and-Bound algorithm provides little predictability—it may find solutions quickly or require exploring exponentially many branches, making it unsuitable for real-time guarantees\cite{shoja2022overall}.
-These inherent limitations of optimization-based approaches motivate exploring alternative paradigms for efficient motion planning
+In high-dimensional settings, MIQP suffers from the curse of dimensionality: an explosion in the number of branch-and-bound nodes caused by many integer variables, large constraint matrices, and dramatically increased solution times.
+Furthermore, the branch-and-bound procedure offers limited predictability—it may find solutions quickly or require exploring exponentially many branches—making it difficult to provide strong real-time guarantees~\cite{shoja2022overall}.
+These inherent limitations of optimization-based approaches motivate the exploration of alternative paradigms for efficient motion planning.